Kieron Pollard

-Kieron Adrian Pollard (born 12 May 1987) is a Trinidadian who is a former West Indies cricketer.
-He has captained the West Indies cricket team in limited overs cricket.
-He currently plays in various T20 leagues around the globe as an all-rounder.
-He was part of the 2012 ICC World T20 winning team for West Indies.
+Kieron Adrian Pollard (born 12 May 1987) is a Trinidadian cricketer, who captained the West Indies cricket team in limited overs cricket.
+He used to play in various T20 leagues around the globe as an all-rounder.
+He also used to captain MI Cape Town, MI Emirates and MI New York in the SA20, ILT20 and MLC respectively.
+He is currently playing for the Trinbago Knight Riders in the Caribbean Premier League.
+He is also the batting coach of the Mumbai Indians in the Indian Premier League and was the assistant coach of the England cricket team for the ICC Men's T20 World Cup 2024.
+He was part of the 2012 ICC World Twenty20 winning team for West Indies.
+During his period, he was one of the most aggressive batsmen and he also has the record of six 6s in an over against Sri Lanka.

-In September 2019, He was named as the captain of the West Indies One Day International (ODI) and Twenty20 International (T20I) teams.
-In March 2020, He became the first cricketer to play in 500 Twenty20 matches.
-Markedly, his game suited for limited overs variety in which he has enjoyed a long international career, he has never played Test Cricket.
+In September 2019, Pollard was named as the captain of the West Indies One Day International (ODI) and Twenty20 International (T20I) teams.
+In March 2020, he became the first cricketer to play in 500 Twenty20 matches.
+His game has been suited for limited overs formats, in which he has enjoyed a long international career; he has never played Test Cricket.
 In a match against Sri Lanka in March 2021, he hit six sixes in one over bowled by Akila Dananjaya and became the third batsman to do so in international cricket after Herschelle Gibbs and Yuvraj Singh.

-In February 2022, in the second match against India, He became the first cricketer for the West Indies to play in 100 T20I matches.
+In February 2022, in the second match against India, Pollard became the first cricketer for the West Indies to play in 100 T20I matches.

-On 20 April 2022, Pollard announced retirement from international cricket.

-On 15 November 2022, Pollard announced retirement from IPL after playing for Mumbai Indians for 13 seasons.
-Now he is appointed as the batting coach for Mumbai Indians.
+On April 20th, 2022, Pollard announced his retirement from international cricket.
+On November 15th, 2022, Pollard announced his retirement from IPL after playing for Mumbai Indians for 13 seasons.
+He was then appointed as the batting coach for Mumbai Indians.

 Early career

 Pollard was born in Tacarigua, Trinidad and Tobago, where he was raised, along with two younger sisters, in a poor home by his single mother.
 Speaking about it, Pollard reflects "it wasn't ideal getting up and your mum say 'We only have X of money'."
 After representing Trinidad and Tobago in the 2005 TCL Group West Indies Under-19 Challenge, he was selected as part of the West Indies Under-19 cricket team to tour Pakistan.
 Pollard top-scored for the West Indies in the first youth One Day International (ODI), scoring 53 runs off 49 balls.
 Pollard made another half-century in the second match, but didn't manage to make double figures in either of last two games.
-He was named in the West Indies squad for the 2006 U/19 Cricket World Cup, held in Sri Lanka, where he only managed to make 19–runs in his four innings, though he did manage to take two wickets in a defeat to Australia.
+He was named in the West Indies squad for the 2006 U/19 Cricket World Cup, held in Sri Lanka, where he only managed to make 19 runs in his four innings, though he did manage to take two wickets in a defeat to Australia.